Pattern formation of correlated impurities subjected to an impurity-medium interaction pulse: Theoretical Framework

 Employing the Dirac-Frenkel variational principle \cite{Dirac,Frenkel} for the above-described MB variational ansatz [see Eqs. \eqref{Schmidt}, \eqref{SPF}], the ML-MCTDHX equations of motion are derived \cite{ML1}.
 These equations consist of $D^2$ linear differential equations for $\lambda_k(t)$, which are coupled to $D\left[\sum_{\sigma} \binom{N_{\sigma}+d_{\sigma}-1}{d_{\sigma}-1} \right]$ nonlinear integrodifferential equations for the coefficients $C_{k,(n_1,\ldots,n_{d_{\sigma}})}(t)$, and $(m_A+m_B)$ nonlinear integrodifferential equations for the SPFs.
+For further details regarding the derivation of the ML-MCTDHX equations of motion, we refer the reader to Refs. \cite{ML1,ML2,ML3}.
 We should note that employing only a single Schmidt coefficient, $\lambda_1(t)=1$, (i.e. using $D=1$), and one SPF per species, i.e. $d_{\sigma}=1$, results in a product MF state among the two species \cite{Lia3,Mista1}.
 In this sense all particles of a particular species occupy solely a single wavefunction, namely

 This yields a set of coupled Gross-Pitaevskii equations for the bosonic mixture \cite{Mista1}.
-For further details regarding the derivation of the ML-MCTDHX equations of motion, we refer the reader to Refs. \cite{ML1,ML2,ML3}.
+Evidently, within this framework all particle correlations are ignored.
+Therefore, the comparison of the dynamics of the mixture between the above MF state and the variational ansatz as described by Eqs. \eqref{Schmidt}, \eqref{SPF} sheds light onto the impact of interparticle correlations.
+Herein we explicate their role in the different driving regions defined with respect to the trap frequency.
+Note that since the bosonic bath consists of $N_A=100$ atoms its initial (ground state) density profile has a Thomas-Fermi (TF) shape, which is well captured by the MF product state.
+In this way, at least for the used interaction parameters, the dominant effect of correlations is expected to manifest during the dynamics due to their build-up.